Justin Langer: 2003–2007

-Langer personally outscored the entire Pakistan side in the Perth Test of 2004.
+Langer personally outscored the entire Pakistan team in the Perth Test of 2004.
 He scored 191 and 97 while Pakistan made 179 and 72.
 It was the first occasion of a player being dismissed in both the 190s and 90s in a Test.

 He captained the Prime Minister's XI in December 2005 in their match against the West Indies.

 In the 2005 Ashes series, Langer top-scored for an unsuccessful Australian team, with 391 in the series.
 His top score was 105, scored in the final test.

 After this, pressure was mounting on the opening partnership of Hayden and Langer.
 Calls were coming to have the pair replaced by a younger duo, that would ensure the future and stability of the team to come.
 However, the partnership had support from the Australian selectors and was only disrupted in the 2006 Summer series when Langer was out with injury.
 He was replaced by Mike Hussey and Phil Jaques for two tests.

 Langer then suffered a number of injuries, increasing the pressure on selectors to drop him for rising star Phil Jaques.
 Langer was selected over Jaques for the 2007 Ashes series, which turned out to be his last.
 Langer scored an 80 and a century in the first test, but it was slim pickings to follow for him.

 Despite success in the Australian Test team, he did not get recalled to the one-day team, even after he was named as the domestic ING Cup's player of the season in 2002/03.